wtsnjp/llmk/README.md

 $ llmk
 ```

-### Custom Compile Sequence
+### Custom compile sequence

-You can setup custom sequence for processing LaTeX documents; use `sequence` key to specify the order of programs to process the documents and specify the detailed settings for each programs.
+You can setup custom sequence for processing LaTeX documents; use `sequence` key to specify the order of programs to process the documents and specify the detailed settings for each program.

-For the simple use, you can specify the command name in the top-level just like `latex = "lualatex"`, which is already shown in the former examples (only available for latex, dvipdf, and bibtex).
+For the simple use, you can specify the command name in the top-level just like `latex = "lualatex"`, which is already shown in the former examples (only available for `latex`, `dvipdf`, and `bibtex`).

-However, it is impossible to specify more detailed settings (e.g., command line options).
+However, it is impossible to specify more detailed settings (e.g., command line options) with this simple manner.
 If you want to change those settings as well, you have to use tables of TOML; write `[programs.<name>]` and then write the each setting following to that:

 ```toml
 # custom sequence